-Tanner Lind Like Add to a List 's abstract paintings appear through October 2.
+Tanner Lind Past Event Like List 's abstract paintings appear through October 2.
 The show, titled Riff, works within the context of a three-part group exhibition called Straight from the Studio, which explores the inspirations and experimentations in one's studio.
 A recent graduate MFA in Visual Studies at the Pacific Northwest College of Art, Lind's artistic practice memorializes change and creates a unique and varied lexicon of repeated brushstrokes, lines, and patterns.

 Oregon Contemporary has been a Portland-based staple since the non-profit organization found its North Portland home, in 2008—in a former life it was named Disjecta.
 Since then, the expansive space has hosted numerous exhibitions, lectures, and performances.
 Focused on providing opportunities for contemporary artists, their curator-in-residence programs encourage cross-regional, national, and international dialogues in the art community.